brenohildebrand/pokedex/README.md

 # Pokedex
-Pokedex is my own version of the Pokedex.
+Pokedex is my own version of the Pokédex.
+You can search for pokemons and see their info.